Where to Stay in Kyoto First Time: 7 Best Areas

 Kibune Shrine winter

-The tranquil rural villages of Kibune and Kurama are located in the north of Kyoto and are famous for hiking and onsen.
-It’s 30 minutes by train on the Eizan Line.
+Kibune and Kurama are tranquil rural villages, located in the north of Kyoto and are famous for hiking and onsen.
+It’s 30 minutes by train on the Eizan Line from Kyoto’s downtown.
 If you’re looking for a romantic holiday, you can stay in this charming neighborhood for a night or two.

-Yuki-jinja Shrine is a historic Shinto shrine on the grounds of Kurama-Dera temple.
+On the on the grounds of Kurama-Dera temple lies the Yuki-jinja historic Shinto shrine.
 It is a famous Kurama Fire Festival on October 22 each year, one of the unique festivals of Kyoto.

-Kifune-jinja Shrine (Kibune-jinja) is famous in the quaint Village of Kibune.
-The Main Hall with stone staircase lined with red wooden lanterns is a renowned sight often photographed by tourists in all seasons.
+The Main Hall of Kifune Shrine has stone staircase lined with red wooden lanterns, making it a renowned sight often photographed by tourists in all seasons.
 If you are thirsty, you can drink sacred water (goshinsui) that flows from the mountain.

-If you are on your honeymoon, you must check out the stylish traditional inns, Ryokan Ugenta.
+If you are on your honeymoon, you must check out the stylish traditional inns and Ryokan such as Ryokan Ugenta.
+Kibune is a great base if you want relax and unwind.

 🔍MORE HOTELS IN KURAMA